Khojki script: IPA Transliteration

+Translation

+Article 1: All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.

 Unicode

 Khojki script was added to the Unicode Standard in June, 2014 with the release of version 7.0.

 The Unicode block for Khojki is U+11200-U+1124F:

 Number forms and unit marks used in Khojki documents are located in the Common Indic Number Forms Unicode block (U+A830-U+U+A83F):